-G-ID is a state-of-the-art testing facility utilising the most advanced instrumentation for gemstone characterisation and research, our expert and highly experienced staff are able to offer comprehensive solutions for all challenges.
-The technologies and techniques we used in the lab can be described as follows:
+G-ID takes pride in being a state-of-the-art testing facility that utilizes cutting-edge instrumentation for gemstone characterization and research.
+Our team consists of highly experienced and knowledgeable experts who can provide comprehensive solutions for various challenges.
+The technologies and techniques employed in our laboratory can be described as follows:

 Basic Equipment and Gemmological Microscope

 Basic equipment (BE), including refractometer, polariscope, specific gravity balance, 10x loupe, UV lamps, handheld spectroscope, chelsea filter, dichroscope and fibre-optic light, is traditionally essential tools that can provide characteristics for gemologists in order to identify species and authenticity of gems in question.
 The gemmological microscope is probably the most important equipment for the observation of internal features (so-called “inclusions”) of gemstones.
 Inclusions are an important source of information in the gemological evaluation process.
 By using a microscope, heat treatments, country of origin, and other clarity enhancements can be identified.

 The system can record the microscopic world of gemstones using a breakthrough microscope with up to 270x magnification and at high level of parfocality.
 The result is an uncompromised, larger zoom and minimal aberrations over the entire range, all details even as small as a pinpoint can be revealed by a well-equipped camera.